China signs $31bn currency exchange deal with Australia

 It is the latest in a series of similar deals signed by Beijing as it seeks a more global role for the yuan.

-"The main purposes of the swap agreement are to support trade and investment between Australia and China, particularly in local-currency terms," the Reserve Bank of Australia said in a statement.'Stamp of approval'
+"The main purposes of the swap agreement are to support trade and investment between Australia and China, particularly in local-currency terms," the Reserve Bank of Australia saidin a statement.

 China has been trying to promote the yuan as an alternative global reserve currency to the US dollar.

 It has signed currency deals with many of its trading partners, including Hong Kong and Japan.